indirachinta/SchemaMind/README.md

 - Semantic table selection
 - Per-database schema caching (hashed connection keys)
 - AI self-correcting SQL execution loop (retry on failure)
-- VS Code extension integration
+- Pluggable client interface (VS Code extension is one example, not mandatory)

 ---

 ## How It Works

-1. Developer enters a natural language query in VS Code
+1. Developer enters a natural language query from any client (VS Code extension or other UI)
-2. Extension sends query + connection string to API
+2. Client sends query + connection string to API
 3. SchemaMind extracts tables and relationships (cached per DB)
 4. ContextBuilder prepares schema-aware prompt
 5. AI generates SQL
 6. SQL is validated for unsafe operations
 7. Query is executed
-8. If execution fails → error is sent back to AI for correction
+8. If execution fails, error is sent back to AI for correction
 9. Process repeats (max 5 attempts)
-10. Final SQL + results returned
+10. Final SQL and results are returned

 ---